Bongtae/PX4-HeliumBalloon/README.md

 This repository holds the [PX4](http://px4.io) flight control solution for drones, with the main applications located in the [src/modules](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules) directory.
 It also contains the PX4 Drone Middleware Platform, which provides drivers and middleware to run drones.

-For convenience, PX4-gazebo-models repository has been removed from submodule of this project, and uploaded static version of that repository.

 ## Getting Started

 ### Notice